 Clause 2(a), and the first requirement of clause 2(b)(1) that each standing committee shall review the application, etc. of all laws within its jurisdiction, was originally contained in section 118(b) of the Legislative Reorganization Act of 1970 (84 Stat.
 1140) and was made part of the standing rules on January 22, 1971 (H. Res.
 5, p.
 144).
 Effective January 3, 1975, general oversight responsibilities set forth in the remainder of the clause were incorporated into the rule (H. Res.
 988, 93d Cong., Oct.
 8, 1974, p.
 34470).
-Oversight responsibilities are also contained in section 190d of title 2, United States Code.
 On January 14, 1975, the size of those standing committees required by clause 2(b)(2) (formerly clause 2(b)(1)) to establish an oversight subcommittee or to require its subcommittees to conduct oversight was increased from 15 to more than 20 (H. Res.
 5, 94th Cong., p.
 20).
 In the 100th Congress the requirement that representatives from the Committee on Government Operations (now Oversight and Government Reform) meet with other committees at the beginning of each Congress to discuss oversight plans and that that Committee report to the House its oversight coordination recommendations within 60 days after the convening of the first session was deleted (H. Res.
 5, Jan.
 6, 1987, p.
 6).
 The 104th Congress added the requirement that each standing committee adopt by February 15 of the first session of a Congress its oversight plans for that Congress, such plans to be submitted to the Committees on Government Reform and Oversight (now Oversight and Government Reform) and House Oversight (now House Administration).
-The 104th Congress also added paragraph (e) (sec.
+The Committee on Oversight and Government Reform is required to report such plans to the House by March 31, with recommendations to ensure coordination among committees.
+The 104th Congress also added paragraph (e) to authorize the Speaker to appoint special ad hoc oversight committees to review matters within the jurisdiction of more than one standing committee (sec.
 203(a), H. Res.
 6, Jan.
 4, 1995, p.
 467).
 The 106th Congress deleted a provision added in the 104th Congress making consideration of resolutions funding each committee contingent on submission of its oversight plans to the committees specified; deleted the exception for the Budget Committee from the general oversight responsibilities listed in clause 2(b); effected clerical corrections to conform references to a renamed committee; and effected clerical and stylistic changes when the House recodified its rules (H. Res.
 5, Jan.
 6, 1999, p.
 47).
 Clause 2(d)(1)(B) was added in the 107th Congress (sec.
 2(e), H. Res.
 5, Jan.
 3, 2001, p.
 25).
 Clause 2(d)(1)(E) was added in the 109th Congress (sec.
 2(b), H. Res.
 5, Jan.
-4, 2005, p. ).
+4, 2005, p. --).
 Paragraph (d) was amended in the 110th Congress to reflect a change in committee name (sec.
 215(b), H. Res.
-6, Jan.
-4, 2007, p. \\).
+5, Jan.
+4, 2007, p. --).